aaugustin/mtefd/multiple-template-engines.rst

 Contrib apps that provide views often import ``SimpleTemplateResponse`` or ``TemplateResponse``.

-Template tags and filters libraries in core and in contrib apps instaciate a ``Library``.
+Template tags and filters libraries in core and in contrib apps instantiate a ``Library``.

 Private APIs